drupalwxt/site-wxt/docker/README.md

 ```

 > Note: The `docker/bin` folder provides idempotent control over a range of
-docker services as they are wrappers to `docker run`.
+docker services as they are merely wrappers to `docker run`.
+This `bin` folder
+will be useful when configuring PHPStorm to support Behat, Composer, PHP, etc.

 The following are some example(s) of commonly used commands to help illustrate
-how they can be leveraged:
+how the `bin` folder can be leveraged:

 Call any `drush` command: